 SIL's dedication to language development past and present

-The course consists of 26 modules covering linguistics, anthropology, and translation topics.
+The course consists of twenty-six modules covering linguistics, anthropology and translation topics.
 The instruction is designed as practical on-the-job training.
 In Vanuatu, SIL is offering the course to help mother tongue translators better serve on a translation team.

 SIL staff Barbara and Leigh Labrecque have been offering the training to the Paama and Southeast Ambrym translators over the past two years.
 In the process, the two groups have produced publications in these related languages.

-Janet and Jim Stahl with SIL also teach the course to national translators from South Efate, Namakura, and the Nakanamanga language groups.
+Janet and Jim Stahl of SIL teach the course to national translators from South Efate, Namakura and the Nakanamanga language groups.